phultquist/resize/README.md

 # resize
 This resizes an image using a custom algorithm.
-Built for the [smart album cover display](https://github.com/phultquist/smart-album-cover)
+Built for the Frame, the smart album cover display.

 ## Algorithm
-Splits up the image in to a grid of 16 pixels (easy to change of course), and averages the red, green, and blue values of that region.
+Splits up the image in to a grid of 16 pixels (adjustable of course), and averages the red, green, and blue values of that region.

-### Then, it boosts the contrast as averaging pixels dulls the image.
-[Here's the math](https://www.desmos.com/calculator/rkdaypwhdy) behind that part.
+**Then, it boosts the contrast as averaging pixels dulls the image.
+[Here's the math](https://www.desmos.com/calculator/rkdaypwhdy) behind that part.** Basically, this makes the image overall brighter and more fun.

-Basically, the goal is to make the high values higher and the low values lower.
+In essence, this is a weighted average.

+## Why didn't we use existing software?
+The existing software often didn't deal with sharp edges too well, and would produce dull images.

 ## Note
 1. This assumes that